mohyaz11/OptimumSetupBook/manuscript/Performance&Maintenance.md

 7. Approximately how many deployments do you perform at the same time?
 8. Do you notice any correlation between deployments of specific projects and the performance problem?
 9. Do you notice any correlation between other Octopus Server tasks (like package retention policy processing) and the performance problem?
-10. Does the Octopus Server ever become unresponsive and how frequently does it become unresponsive?
+10. Does the Octopus Server ever become unresponsive, and how frequently does it become unresponsive?
 11. Does the Octopus Server recover after the performance degrades, or does it need to be manually restarted to recover?

 In addition to answering those questions, please collect and attach the following diagnostics to your support request (probably the most important part):